DreAmigo/xeroSettings/README.md

 In this file you will be able to:

 - Create new Contacts in Xero;
-- Create new Invenotry Items;
+- Create new Inventory Items;
 - Create new Sales Invoices;
 - Create new Purchase Invoices.